Naam Tamilar Katchi: 2017 R. K. Nagar by-election

 The NTK fielded K. Kalaikottudhayam as its candidate for the 2017 R. K. Nagar by-election.
 According to Seeman, voters in Tamil Nadu pay more attention to party symbols than to the candidates.
 He said that the election commission should replace party symbols with candidate numbers or give every election new party symbols.
-Seeman criticized the commission for not attempting to halt the bribery of voters in the constituency, asking about the location of promised CCTV cameras.
+Seeman criticised the commission for not attempting to halt the bribery of voters in the constituency, asking about the location of promised CCTV cameras.
 Tamil news channel Puthiya Thalaimurai TV surveyed the constituency on which participating party was an alternative to DMK and AIADMK.
-The results were NTK 11.72 percent, BJP 8.99 percent, DMDK 8.54 percent, CPI 5.45 percent, and no one 62.67 percent.
-The by-election was not held as planned on April 12, because the election rules were violated by bribery and corruption.
+The results were: NTK 11.72%, BJP 8.99%, DMDK 8.54%, CPI 5.45%, and no one 62.67%.
+The by-election was not held as planned on 12 April, because the election rules were violated by bribery and corruption.
 Seeman expressed his dissatisfaction with democracy in India, saying that it was unfair of the Election Commission to stop the elections, rather than disqualifying the parties involved in bribery.
 The R. K. Nagar by-election was held on 21 December 2017, despite voter-bribery allegations.
 T. T. V. Dhinakaran reportedly gave voters about ₹10,000 per vote; AIADMK gave ₹5,000, and DMK ₹2,000.
 Independent candidate T. T. V. Dhinakaran won the election, and AIADMK and DMK took second and third place.
 NTK finished fourth, with 3,802 votes.